cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 In [9]: RF.columns = ['Recency', 'Frequency']
 ```

-For the monetary value, we first create a column in the original data set with the total amount of every invoice.
+For the monetary value, we first create a column in the original data set with the total amount spent on that product in that transaction.
 This will the product of the unit price by the quantity.

 ```
 In [10]: df['Monetary'] = df['Quantity']*df['UnitPrice']